NASA Is Heading Back To Mars To Peer Inside The Red Planet

 NASA is heading back to Mars.
 If all goes well, a two-stage Atlas V 401 will lift off from California's Vandenberg Air Force Base on Saturday morning.
 Onboard will be a lander named InSight, an $813.8 million mission to study the interior of the Red Planet.

-Recent Mars mission have snapped pictures of the surface, studied rocks, dug in the dirt and looked for signs that water once flowed on Mars.
+Recent Mars missions have snapped pictures of the surface, studied rocks, dug in the dirt and looked for signs that water once flowed on Mars.
 But as Insight's principal investigator William "Bruce" Banerdt sees it, that's just scratching the surface.

-"Ninety-nine point nine percent of this planet has never been observed before," Banerdt says.
+"Ninety-nine-point-nine percent of this planet has never been observed before," Banerdt says.
 "And we're going to go and observe it with our seismometer and with our heat flow probe for the very first time."

 The heat flow probe is basically a 16-foot long thermometer that Insight will pound into the planet to take its temperature.